cosmos/ibc/ibc/1_IBC_ARCHITECTURE.md

 ### Multiplexing

 To allow for many modules within a single host machine to use an IBC connection simultaneously, IBC provides a set of channels within each connection, which each uniquely identify a datastream over which packets can be sent in order (in the case of an ordered module), and always exactly once, to a destination module on the receiving machine.
 Channels are usually expected to be associated with a single module on each machine, but one-to-many and many-to-one channels are also possible.
 The number of channels is unbounded, facilitating concurrent throughput limited only by the throughput of the underlying machines with only a single connection necessary to track consensus information (and consensus transcript verification cost thus amortised across all channels using the connection).

+### Serialisation

+IBC serves as the interface boundary between otherwise mutually incomprehensible machines, and must provide the requisite mutual comprehensibility of the minimal set of data structure encodings & datagram formats in order to allow two machines which both correctly implement the protocol to understand each other.
+For this purpose, the IBC specification defines canonical encodings of data structures which must be serialised and relayed or checked in proofs between two machines talking over IBC, provided in proto3 format in this repository.

+> Note that a subset of proto3 which provides canonical encodings (the same structure always serialises to the same bytes) must be used.
+Maps and unknown fields are thus prohibited.

 ## Dataflow